-JACO understands the needs of the plastics industry from knowing how businesses operate to in-depth engineering design and applications.
-For more than 65 years we have constantly looked for ways to make plastic parts better.
-We’ve developed solutions in new technologies, equipment and products that have been solid contributors to the industry.
+JACO has a clear understanding of what is needed from the plastics industry, ranging from how businesses operate to in-depth engineering designs and applications.
+For more than 70 years, we have consistently looked for ways to improve plastic parts.
+JACO has succeeded in developing solutions in new technologies, equipment, and products that have been solid contributors to the industry.

-Compression type metallic fittings have a loose ferrule which requires extra assembly.
-JACO has been able to mold the sleeve as an integral part of the nut, eliminating the need for a two-piece assembly.
-Although fittings were originally developed for copper tubing, other fittings were then later engineered with plastic grippers for plastic tubing.
+Compression type metallic fittings have a loose ferrule, requiring extra assembly.
+With the JACO Ferrule Nut (O-Nut), JACO has been able to mold the sleeve as an integral part of each nut, eliminating the need for a two-piece assembly.
+Although metal fittings were originally developed for copper tubing, additional fittings were later engineered with plastic grippers for plastic tubing.
+This then led to stainless steel grippers for metal tubing and hard smooth plastic tubing.

-Today, JACO fittings are widely used with all types of tubing including copper, plastic, aluminum, stainless steel and glass.
+Today, JACO fittings are widely used with all types of tubing including copper, plastic, aluminum, stainless steel, and glass.
+JACO compression fittings are typically less expensive than metal fittings and they offer better resistance to corrosion and chemicals.

-We offer four different plastic resins for a range of applications dealing with temperatures, acids and chemicals.
-JACO plastic fittings offer these additional advantages:
+Additionally, we offer four different plastic resins for a range of applications dealing with temperatures, acids, and chemicals.
+JACO plastic fittings provide the following additional advantages:

-JACO fittings are available in size ranges from 1/8″ through 7/8″ tube O.D. in most common figurations, such as union, bulkhead, male and female connectors, male branch and male run tees, tee unions and ferrule nuts.
+JACO fittings are available in size ranges from 1/8″ through 7/8″ tube O.D. in most common figurations, such as: union, bulkhead, male and female connectors, male branch and male run tees, tee unions, and ferrule nuts.
 Metric sizes are also available on a special order basis.
+(Contact JACO for available metric sizes).

 Various resins are used, depending on the application.
-JACO plastic fittings are made of either nylon, acetal copolymer, polypropylene, or polyvinylidene fluoride.
-(PVDF)
+JACO produces plastic fittings in four different materials: nylon, acetal copolymer, polypropylene, or polyvinylidene fluoride.
+(PVDF).
+The fittings can be manufactured in the resins natural color or in black pigment.

 1. PVDF is a semi translucent off white color, somewhat translucent.